 Ariana Gopal is a member of the Class of 2019 in the Macaulay Honors Program at CCNY, majoring in Biology and minoring in Anthropology.
 She is also on the pre-medical track and plans to apply to medical school and M.D./Ph.D programs after graduation.
 Ariana has been working at the Emerson Lab since Fall of 2016 under the mentorship of Graduate student Sruti Patoori.
 Her project is geared toward determining potential enhancers for the Onecut1 gene, an early marker for cone and horizontal cell genesis.
 She received funding from CCNY's Opportunities in Research and Creative Arts (ORCA) program for this project and was awarded the Sharon D. Cosloy Scholarship for her work.
 Outside of the lab, Ariana is on the e-board for CCNY's Women in Science group and serves as a mentor to several biology students in CCNY's Honors program.

-Shirley Chan is majoring in Biology and minoring in Physics at the City College of New York of Class 2020.
+Shirley Chan is majoring in Biology and minoring in Physics at the City College of New York, Class 2020.
 She is passionate about research and plans to pursue a Ph.D. in biology.
 She is currently working in two research laboratories.
-She entered the Emerson lab in Fall 2017 through the NSF program under the mentorship of Xueqing Chen.
-She continues to work in the lab through The City College Fellowship; her project involves understanding the role of Deltex 4 in Notch signaling in retinal progenitor cells.
-In addition, she works at the Institute of Ultrafast Spectroscopy and Lasers (IUSL) focusing on biomedical imaging of the intestinal submucosa; at IUSL she has had the oppertunity to present at SPIE, and participated in CCNY's Summer Photonics program as a mentor.
+She entered the Emerson lab in Fall 2017 through the NSF program and continues to work in the lab through The City College Fellowship; her project involves understanding the role of Deltex 4 in Notch signaling in multipotent retinal progenitor cells.
+In addition, she works at the Institute of Ultrafast Spectroscopy and Lasers (IUSL) focusing on biomedical imaging of the intestinal submucosa; her project was presented at SPIE Photonic West 2018 and ISBI 2018.
+She also participated in CCNY's Summer Photonics program as a mentor.
 Aside from research she is the assistant event coordinator of CCNY WinS and member of the Division of Science Student Council.
-She has many interest outside the lab is cooking/baking, photography/videography, figure skating, biking, and arts and craft.
+She has many interest outside the lab which includes cooking/baking, photography/videography, figure skating, biking, fashion, and arts and craft.